CS2401-Fall2021/project-lab-part-1/README.md

 ## Part 1: The KEY Class (10 pts)
 This will create a fairly simple object but is good practice to make sure you understand how to create a class and use it to make an object.
 1. Create a Key.java file
-2. It should contain a unique, unchangeable integer ID that is assigned in the constructor method
+2. It should contain integer ID that is assigned in the constructor method
-3. There should be a *method* getKeyId() that returns the integer ID

 ## Part 2: The ROOM Class (20 pts)
-To create this object, we need to know:
+This creates an object that represents the information about the room.
+1. Create Room.java file
+2. It should take in the following values in the constructor
    * If if contains the treasure
    * It's initial state of being locked
    * The ID of the key that opens it
    * What KEYs it contains
+3. Have a method unlock(int key), which sets the value representing the locked state to true if the input key matches the key that unlocks the room.
+If successful, it should return true.
+Otherwise, it returns false and does not change the locked state.

 ## Part 3: The GAME Class (70 pts total)
-Game.java should have the following methods
+Game.java should have the following methods:
 1. createSimpleGame(int numKeys), which constructs an array of ROOMs, with at most numKeys keys.
 This can be whatever you want!
 (20 pts)

-2. printHallway(Room[] rooms, boolean[] keysFound), which does the Hallway Steps listed above (20 pts)
+3. printHallway(Room[] rooms, boolean[] keysFound), which does the Hallway Steps listed above (20 pts)
-2. printRoom(Room room, boolean[] keysFound), which performs steps 1-4 listed above.
+4. printRoom(Room room, boolean[] keysFound), which performs steps 1-4 listed above.
 (10 pts)
-3. runGame(), which calls createSimpleGame, creates a boolean[] of keysFound, and then until the treasure is found alternates between printingHallway, and printRoom.
+5. runGame(), which calls createSimpleGame, creates a boolean[] of keysFound, and then until the treasure is found alternates between printingHallway, and printRoom.
 (20 pts)
-4. in the main() method, it should call runGame().
+6. in the main() method, it should call runGame().

 ## Helpful tool: Scanner.java class
 To read in a user's input, you need to use the Scanner.java class.